-"..
-There is another more obvious difference from 1914.
+"..There is another more obvious difference from 1914.
 The whole of the warring nations are engaged, not only soldiers, but the entire population, men, women and children.
 The fronts are everywhere to be seen.
 The trenches are dug in the towns and streets.
 Every village is fortified.
 Every road is barred.
 The front line runs through the factories.
 The workmen are soldiers with different weapons but the same courage."

-Winston Churchill on the radio, June 18; and House of Commons 20 August 1940:^[24]
+Winston Churchill on the radio, June 18; and House of Commons 20 August 1940:[24]

-which were counter intuitive.
+The use of statistical analysis, by a branch of science which has become known as Operational Research to influence military tactics was a departure from anything previously attempted.
+It was a very powerful tool but it further dehumanised war particularly when it suggested strategies which were counter intuitive.
 Examples where statistical analysis directly influenced tactics include the work done by Patrick Blackett's team on the optimum size and speed of convoys and the introduction of bomber streams by the Royal Air Force to counter the night fighter defences of the Kammhuber Line.